Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Notice to all Washington D.C. notary bond inquiries

 Due to the state office’s bond form requirement, SuretyBonds.com is not currently issuing notary bonds for the District of Columbia.
 We apologize for any inconvenience.
 We will continue to monitor the situation and provide any relevant updates.

 Why do I need a notary bond in the Washington DC?

-Notaries in Washington, D.C. must post a $2,000 surety bond.
-SuretyBonds.com issues these bonds for 5 years and just $50!
+Notaries in Washington, D.C. must post a $2,000 surety bond prior to being commissioned and conducting business.

 Washington, D.C. notary bonds protect the public and state from financial losses and other consequences resulting from a notary’s wrongdoings or mistakes.
 The bond makes sure proper compensation is given to an individual harmed as a result of errors or mistakes committed by a notary while on the job.

 Notaries are commissioned for five years in accordance with Title 1 Section 1201 of the Code of the District of Columbia.
 The notary certification is only valid in the District of Columbia.
 The Office of Notary Commissions and Authentications (ONCA) approves and commissions individuals as DC notaries.

 How to become a notary in Washington D.C.